Top 10 Places to Visit and Most Fun Things To Do in Chicago

-For the ones who are not afraid of heights, the extended ledges made of clear glass that protrude four feet from the Skydeck offer even better views of the city down below.
+For those who are not afraid of heights, the extended ledges made of clear glass that protrude four feet from the Skydeck offer even better views of the city below.

 Millennium Park is next on the list of cool places to visit in Chicago.
 The first thing to do is to take a photo of the Chicago skyline in The Bean at the park.
 It is a large mirrored sculpture at the park entrance.

-The Millenium Park is part of the Grant Park and also includes Jay Pritzker Pavilion, the Crown Fountain sculpture, and Lurie Garden.
+The Millenium Park in Chicago is part of Grant Park, which hosts other top attractions, including the Jay Pritzker Pavilion, the Crown Fountain sculpture and Lurie Garden.

 Art Institute of Chicago

 Once you are done seeing Millenium Park, the next destination is just nearby.
 There are many museums in the city, but this one is near the park and has a larger number of attractions.

 It is not only one of the largest but is also one of the oldest museums in the US. and of course one of the most notable museums in the world.
 Tickets sell out fast so try to book in advance.

 So, that concludes two days in The Windy City.
 However, there are some more amazing places to visit near Chicago that must be made a part of this Chicago visitors guide 2-day itinerary.